Hush (character): Heart of Hush

 Hush returns in Detective Comics #846-#850, in the story "Heart of Hush", which ties together with "Batman R.I.P.".
 In this arc, set a few nights before the events depicted in "R.I.P.", Hush is portrayed in a slightly different thematic fashion than in his prior appearances.
 His past as a surgeon serves as an important thematic aspect of his modus operandi.
-In the first issue, Hush reveals that his return was hastened when he began to hear whispers of the Black Glove's upcoming attack on Batman.
+In the first issue, Hush reveals that his return was hastened when he learned of Black Glove's upcoming attack on Batman.
 Hush seeks to prevent Black Glove from killing Batman, which Hush sees as his right alone.
-In the second part, Hush teams up with the Scarecrow.
+In the second part, Hush teams up with Scarecrow.
 He performs routine plastic surgery on his own face, which is later revealed to be nearly identical to Bruce Wayne's.

 Hush then ambushes and subdues Catwoman after she scratches off a portion of his facial bandages, recoiling in horror at what she sees.
 He then cuts out her heart, places her on life support supplied by Mr. Freeze, and delivers her to Gotham General Hospital.
 Hush ponders the formulation his plan in the wake of Batman's abandonment of him.

 While Catwoman is left in Doctor Mid-Nite's care, Batman learns the location of Hush's headquarters from Scarecrow.
 Hush attacks Batman with a paralytic gas, and shows him the room containing Catwoman's heart, which is being kept alive through artificial means.
 He then confesses to Batman his plan: using his newfound resemblance to Bruce, he will kill and disfigure him to steal his identity, eliminating those who know him best and regularly interact with him, after which he will retire with the Wayne fortune, reasoning that Batman's fellow superheroes will accept that Batman has earned the right to end his career.